kitsunyan/intel-undervolt/README.md

 Sometimes power and temperature limits could be reset by EC, BIOS, or something else.
 This behavior can be suppressed applying limits periodically.
 Some features like energy vesus performance preference switch work in daemon mode only.
-Use `intel-undervolt daemon` to run intel-undervolt in daemon mode, or use `intel-undervolt-loop.service`.
+Use `intel-undervolt daemon` to run intel-undervolt in daemon mode, or use `intel-undervolt-loop` service.
 You can change the interval using `interval ${interval_in_milliseconds}` configuration parameter.